I sat at the window staring down at the Ambulance Bay watching all the commotion.

 This particular morning the patient looked like a drunken man who had been assaulted.

-As they wheeled him face bloodied out of the ambulance, he began growling angrily and had to be restrained by one of the paramedics.
+As they wheeled him out of the ambulance, he began growling angrily and had to be restrained by one of the Paramedics.

-They were distraught, screaming and in tears as they followed the paramedics who wheeled the injured patient into the Emergency Department.
+They were distraught, screaming and in tears as they followed the Paramedics who wheeled the patient into the Emergency Department.

 I wanted to take my Mother home.

-I looked over at the silhouette of my Mother sleeping, and silently hoped ‘someday’.
+I looked over at the silhouette of my Mother sleeping, and silently wished ‘someday’.